-A "prepaid" card can be a card, cheque, certificate, etc. that allows a person to acquire goods or services in exchange for a payment made in advance:
+A “prepaid card” is a card, cheque, certificate or other similar card that lets a person acquire products or services in exchange for a payment made in advance:

-- A gift certificate valid in a specific business (ex. a bookstore)
+- gift certificates valid in a specific business (ex. a bookstore)

-- A card that can be exchanged for a particular item or service (ex. a massage).
+- cards that can be exchanged for a particular item or service (ex. a massage)

-- A card that is valid at all businesses in a given place (ex. a shopping centre).
+- cards valid at all businesses in a given place (ex. a shopping centre)

-If you so request, a merchant must refund in cash any amount less than $5 remaining on a prepaid card, except for a mobile telephone card or a prepaid credit card.
+If you ask for it, a merchant must refund in cash any amount less than $5 remaining on a prepaid card, except for a cell phone card or a prepaid credit card.

-Your prepaid card can provide for a specific date when you must have it replaced by the merchant.
-For example, a company might want all its outstanding cards to have its new design.
+Your prepaid card can give a specific date when you must have it replaced by the merchant.
+For example, a company might want all its cards in circulation to have its new design.